-Section 6.1, FCS_TLSS_EXT.1 of the TSS states that TLS session resumption is supported for the following TLS connection of the TOE - the WebUI of the FMC/FMCv and the FPT_ITT.1 channel between the FTD and FMC/FMCv.
+Section 6.1, FCS_TLSS_EXT.1 of the TSS states that TLS session resumption is supported for the following TLS connections of the TOE - the WebUI of the FMC/FMCv and the WebUI of FXOS.
 The session tickets used for TLS session resumption are encrypted using symmetric algorithms consistent with FCS_COP.1/DataEncryption claims in this ST - AES used in CBC and GCM modes and key sizes of 128 and 256 bits.
 The session tickets adhere to the structural format provided in section 4 of RFC 5077.